Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

-A particular limit of the Lieb-Liniger model of great importance for both theory and experiment is the regime of infinitely repulsive interactions $(\gamma\rightarrow \infty)$.
-This regime is characterised by surprisingly simple solutions which are given by the so-called Bose-Fermi mapping, first proposed by Girardeau in 1960 \citep{girardeau1960}.
+A particular limit of the interacting Bose gas which has proven to be of great importance for both theory and experiment is the regime of infinitely repulsive interactions $(\gamma\rightarrow \infty)$.
+This regime is characterized by surprisingly simple solutions which are given by the so-called Bose-Fermi mapping, first proposed by Girardeau in 1960 \citep{girardeau1960}.
 It states that the wave function $\psi_B$ for ``impenetrable core" bosons can be written as

 where $\psi_F(x_1,...,x_N)$ is a wave function for identical spinless fermions.
 The main feature of the mapping is to identify the bosonic wave function as a symmetrized version of the fermionic wave function, which is antisymmetric under permutation of particle coordinates.
 The latter is obtained, for a system of $N$ particles, as the Slater determinant of single-particle solutions $\phi_n(x_i)$ for a given potential $V(x)$, where $n$ denotes the energy level.
 As a concrete example of this, the ground state solution for the bosonic problem in a system of length $L$ with periodic boundary conditions can be written, exploring the properties of the determinant as\footnote{Formally, this solution holds only for odd $N$ in the specific case of a ring geometry.
 For trapped systems, Girardeau's mapping holds for arbitrary $N$.}